-L-R: George Fahouris, Marilyn Kromydas Yeatts and George Scarvelis, members of the original Aegeans folk dance group at St. Spyridon Greek Orthodox Church in San Diego, CA, talk about the founding of FDF in this clip from an interview done in 2015.
-Sign up for news and we’ll tell you when the full interview is online.
+L-R: George Fahouris, Marilyn Kromydas Yeatts and George Scarvelis, members of the original Aegeans folk dance group at St. Spyridon Greek Orthodox Church in San Diego, CA, talk about the founding of FDF in this interview clip.

-Participants from the 1970s to the present day will appear in the documentary, from those who taught the first dancers and recruited judges for the annual dance competition, to young dancers whose grandparents were involved in the original FDF, to international folk dance experts and academics.
-Some 30 interviews had been conducted as of May 2015.
+Participants from the 1970s to the present day appear in the documentary, from those who taught the first dancers and recruited judges for the dance competition, to young dancers, to international folk dance experts and academics.

 The Documentary Premier

 The San Diego premier is planned to take place in January 2020.

 One key aspect was that we did not want the concept or the organization to be co-opted by adults.
 We wanted it to remain a young-adult organized and run event.

 It actually is like a second heartbeat for me.
 I teach the kids how to praise God’s name through dance.
 I teach them regions, about ethnic backgrounds, what they’re doing and what it means.

 FDF was very instrumental in my career and in bringing out a talent that I didn’t know I had, in finance, budgeting and cost control, which I’m still working in today.